Pirate-Weather/pirate-weather-ha/README.md

 2. Restart Home Assistant
 3. Register for a Pirate Weather API Key here: <https://pirateweather.net/>
 4. Log into the Pirate Weather API interface (<https://pirateweather.net/apis>), select `PirateForecast Beta`, and **click Subscribe**!
-5. Edit to your `configuration.yaml` file following the instructions below.
+5. Add the Pirate Weather on the Integrations page of your Home Assistant Installation following the steps below.

 ## Manual Installation
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).